 55+ OKR Statistics for 2026 (Original Research)

-OKRs (Objectives and Key Results) have become the default goal-setting framework for high-growth organizations — not because of hype, but because the data on what they deliver is now specific and verifiable.
+OKRs have become the default goal-setting framework for high-growth organizations — not because of hype, but because the data on what they deliver is now specific and verifiable.

-This article pulls the most significant findings across both — covering ROI, adoption, execution habits, failure patterns, and software infrastructure.
+This article pulls the most significant findings across all four — covering ROI, adoption, execution habits, failure patterns, AI usage, and goal-gaming behavior.

 Key OKR Statistics at a Glance